Tangente St. Pölten

 Tangente St. Pölten is a multi-disciplinary, socially inclusive, and ecologically oriented festival that takes a social-critical approach.
 It is targeted toward a local, regional, and international public.

 The project is the follow-up to the application for the title of “Cultural Capital of Europe” and is financed in equal measure by the State of Lower Austria and the City of St. Pölten.
-The team is headed by Christoph Gurk (Artistic Director), Angelika Schopper (Operations Director), and Stefan Mitterer (Finance Director).
+The team is headed by Tarun Kade (Artistic Director), Angelika Schopper (Operations Director), and Stefan Mitterer (Finance Director).

 Topics of global relevance are developed from the city and its history and made tangible.
 This makes Tangente St. Pölten unique.
 Art enables people to share surprising, formative, and long-resonating experiences together.
 This creates a public realm in which everyone feels invited to meet, exchange ideas, debate, and celebrate - and perhaps even to dream of other worlds together.
 In times of global crises, the future is increasingly observed as a threat.